twilio/calworkshop/docs/voting.rst

 ======================

 Whether at a hackathon or a student group meeting, you'll often need to vote on items.
-Elections, food, or nominations, all these situations can be handled via SMS voting.
+Elections, food, or nominations - all these situations can be handled via SMS voting.

 We'll create a simple Twilio application to record and report votes